isomerpages/moe-yangzhengpri/_all-departments/PHE , Aesthetics , CCA/CCA.md

 deciding to move on to another CCA.</p>
 <p>At Yangzheng Primary School, we offer a selection of CCA programmes that
 is consistent with the school’s mission and MOE’s policies.
-Our CCA programmes are grouped into four categories Aesthetics, Clubs, Sports and Uniformed Groups.</p>
+Our CCA programmes are grouped into four categories Performing Arts, Clubs, Sports and Uniformed Groups.</p>
 <p></p>
 <div class="isomer-image-wrapper">